JonathanNasc/vilaland/README.md

 - [ ] Set the player's turn and the board turn
 - [ ] Allow NPC's and players to interact with buildings
 - [ ] Enable online tables
-- [ ] Screen to set the game and start a online or local table
+- [ ] Screen to set the game and start an online table
-- [ ] Screen to show the players ranking: from the richest to the poorest
+- [ ] Screen to show the players ranking

 # Creator
 jonathan.nasc@live.com